camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/10-cockpit/20-start-page-view.html.md

     <img data-img-thumb src="ref:asset:/assets/img/implementation-cockpit/cockpit-process-definition-state.png" />
   </div>
   <div class="col-xs-6 col-sm-6 col-md-9">
     With this plugin you can easily observe the state of a processes definition.
 Green and red dots signalize running and <a href="ref:#cockpit-failed-jobs">failed jobs</a>.
 At this observing level a red dot signifies that there is at least one process instance or a sub process instance which has an unresolved incident.
-You can localize the problem by using the <a href="ref:#cockpit-process-definitions-view">Process Definitions View</a>.
+You can localize the problem by using the <a href="ref:#cockpit-process-definition-view">Process Definition View</a>.
   </div>
 </div>